Rotorua Lakes District: History

 Rotorua has an unusual history, as the town was built by the Government as a tourist destination in the 1880s.
 Through the Rotorua Borough Act 1922, which achieved royal assent on 28 September 1922, the Rotorua Borough was formed.
 The inaugural elections for mayor were held in February 1923 and Cecil Clinkard was successful.
 In 1962, Rotorua was proclaimed a city.
 In 1979, the status was changed to a district when Rotorua City and Rotorua County amalgamated.
 The district council held its first meeting on 2 April 1979.
 At the 27 November 2014 council meeting, it was decided to change the operating name of the council to Rotorua Lakes Council, while the official name would remain unchanged.
 Since then, the district has been known as Rotorua Lakes and the council's web domain changed from www.rdc.govt.nz to rotorualakescouncil.nz.

 Geography

 Rotorua Lakes covers 2409 sqkm.
 The district's area is 61.52% in the Bay of Plenty region and 38.48% in the Waikato region.
 Adjacent districts (in a clockwise direction starting in the north) are Western Bay of Plenty, Whakatāne, Taupō, and South Waikato.

-The Bay of Plenty portion of the district includes the settlements of Rotorua, Ngongotahā Valley, Mamaku, Hamurana, Mourea, Rotoiti Forest, Lake Rotoma, Lake Okareka, Lake Tarawera, Rerewhakaaitu, and Kaingaroa Forest.
+The Bay of Plenty portion of the district includes the settlements of Rotorua, Mamaku, Hamurana, Mourea, Rotoiti Forest, Lake Rotoma, Lake Okareka, Lake Tarawera, Rerewhakaaitu, and Kaingaroa Forest.
 The Waikato portion includes the settlements of Waiotapu, Reporoa, Broadlands, Mihi, Waikite Valley, Ngakuru, and Ātiamuri.